toolsbyvipin/Storage-attack-/README.md

 # Storage attacker

-A cmd command which creates a 500Gb of file in system
+A cmd command which creates a 500Gb of file in your system

 ## Cmd command